Digital-IFCO/ifco-digital-training-dbt/docs/INSTALL_PYTHON.md

     python --version

-If not, use the pyenv CLI to set the python PATH in your session:
+If not, use the pyenv CLI to set the python PATH in your SHELL session:

     pyenv shell 3.11.10